 Another great restaurant-style option for lunch or dinner is INBOX: a Little Thai Corner.
 Hidden in the harbor around the fish market side of the large red building, it offers traditional Thai food as well as Thai food with a Greenlandic twist.
 Seal or Musk Ox curry anyone?

-A final possibility (especially if the weather is fine), is to shop for pastries, bread, cheese, processed meats and other items at the large supermarkets in town and have a picnic.
-Set yourself up at one of the tables in the town square with a view of Greenland’s oldest fountain, or head out to Lake Tasersuaq or up to one of the viewpoints overlooking Qaqortoq for a meal surrounded by nature.
+A final possibility (especially if the weather is fine), is to shop for pastries, bread, cheese, processed meats, and other items at the large supermarkets in town and have a picnic.
+Set yourself up at one of the tables in the town square with a view of Greenland’s oldest fountain.
+You can also head out to Lake Tasersuaq or up to one of the viewpoints overlooking Qaqortoq for a meal surrounded by nature.

 Qaqortoq is a great place to shop for souvenirs.
-The Tourist Information Office in the harbour has a huge selection at all different price points or, if you are specifically after something made from sealskin, head over to the Great Greenland factory.
+The Tourist Information Office in the harbor has a huge selection at all different price points or, if you are specifically after something made from sealskin, head over to the Great Greenland factory.
 They have a large showroom with a wide range of very fashionable products – all produced in Qaqortoq.
-Note: if you would like to make a purchase, check beforehand that you will be allowed to bring items made of sealskin into your country of residence (this is not currently the case for visitors from the USA, for example).
+Note: if you would like to make a purchase, check beforehand that you will be allowed to bring items made of sealskin into your country of residence.
+This is not currently the case for visitors from the USA, for example).